prog-1/packages/README.md

 To add a remote dependency use `go get` command e.g. `go get github.com/yarcat/fsm-go` or `go get github.com/nsf/termbox-go`.
 Use `go help mod` for more information.

+Running `go mod tidy` peridically allows to keep the dependencies under control by removing unused deps, and hashing (remembering exact revision) used ones.